avantikachauhann/Algorithm-Alchemy/README.md

     d.
 Choose your branch in the "compare" dropdown.

     e.
-Provide a descriptive title and detailed description for your pull request.
+Provide a descriptive title and detailed description for your pull request including the issue number.

     f.
 Click on the "Create Pull Request" button to submit your changes for review.